postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

   - type: section
     name: "Next Steps"
   - type: link
-    name: "Collaborating in Postman"
+    name: "Collaborating with your team"
-    url: "/docs/postman/collaboration/collaboration-intro/"
+    url: "/docs/collaborating-in-postman/collaboration-intro/"
   - type: link
     name: "Version control for collections"
-    url:  "/docs/postman/collections/version-control-for-collections/"
+    url:  "/docs/collaborating-in-postman/version-control-for-collections/"

 warning: false

 ---

-An environment is a set of [variables](/docs/postman/variables-and-environments/variables/) you can use in your Postman requests.
+An environment is a set of [variables](/docs/sending-requests/variables/) you can use in your Postman requests.
 You can use environments to group related sets of values together and manage access to shared Postman data if you're working as part of a team.

 ## Environments quick start